Medication Giving Tips to Help Effectiveness

 Using medications to improve behavior and enhance learning is both an art and a science; it requires close communication between everyone who works with the child.
 The dosage, frequency, and schedule for giving stimulant medications vary greatly from child to child.
-Here are some general guidelines.
+Here are some general guidelines for medication giving.

 1. Working out the right dose requires establishing whether the drug works, and what, if any, are the side effects.
 The usual dosage ranges from .3 to .8 mg/kg depending upon body weight.
 Your doctor will probably begin with a dosage of .3 mg/kg (a 5- to 10-mg pill in the morning) and, based on your charting and reporting, and that of the teachers, increase or decrease the morning dose, add a second late morning or early afternoon dose, or decide that your child either doesn’t need or doesn’t respond to that particular medication.
 Your doctor may increase the medication by 5 mg weekly until either the desired beneficial effect or undesirable side effects occur.
 If one stimulant medication does not work or is not tolerated by your child, your doctor may try another.
 This trial phase may take as long as six weeks.
 The second phase is monitoring the long- term dosing schedule, which may include increased doses during stressful situations and drug holidays when there is no school.